eclab/grains/README.md

 An oscilloscope with four switchable analog/digital inputs, an extra digital input, and a little digital function generator.
 Uses the Serial Plotter on your laptop's Arduino IDE.

 Status: Working.

+## Seq164

+Enables TRIQ164 to work as a quantized note sequencer.
+You select a scale or chord, then choose up to 15 different notes, plus rests, and assign them to the various 16 steps.
+It's magic!

+Status: Working.
+But you'll probably find programming TRIQ164 this way to be annoying.
+I'd use this more as a random-button-pressing happy accident generator.

 ## Sequence